 Another tool to support with collecting customer insight is Net Promoter Score.
 This asks your customers whether they would recommend your business on a scale from 1-10 to determine if they’re ‘detractors’, ‘passives’ or ‘promoters’ when it comes to your service.
 This can be sent out as part of your feedback requests, so not only can you plot where you stand on the scale, but you can also take a deeper look into the sentiment behind the scores by checking what your customers have said in their reviews.

-Once you’ve gathered your customer feedback, analysing the data is straightforward with the right tools to support you.
+Once you’ve gathered your customer feedback, analyzing the data is straightforward with the right tools to support you.

 Use the following principles to help you sort through the data: